MrSakuraHub/CoolWallet/README.md

 c) At terminal of Mac/Linux/BSD: `./coolwallet.com`

-If file is not executeable, make it executeable, and then run it:
+If file is not executeable, make it executeable, and run it:
 ```
 chmod +x coolwallet.com